 May I bring lunch to my student?

 Yes.
 Lunches may be dropped at the reception desk and the lunch will be delivered or the student will be notified to collect it.
 Parents are only permitted to bring a lunch for their own child, and cannot bring a lunch for another child.

 May students bring medicine to school?

 Students are not allowed to have any medication with them (in classrooms, desks, lockers, or backpacks).
 All medications must be kept in the nurse’s office at all times.
-See Student Handbook to review procedures and guidelines for all grade levels.
+See our Student Handbook to review procedures and guidelines for all grade levels.